peaclab/PACT/README.md

 ## How to run

-In order to achieve the flexibility described above, the workflow to run simulations with docker is bit involved.
+In order to achieve the flexibility described above, the workflow to run simulations with docker is a bit involved.
 The general workflow goes as follows;

 1. Clone the PACT repository to your local machine.
-1. Build the docker image
+2. Build the docker image

 ```
 docker build -t imagename .